HERC5

-Probable E3 ubiquitin-protein ligase HERC5 is an enzyme that in humans is encoded by the HERC5 gene.
+E3 ISG15–protein ligase HERC5 is an enzyme that in humans is encoded by the HERC5 gene.

 This gene is a member of the HERC family of ubiquitin ligases and encodes a protein with a HECT domain and five RCC1 repeats.
 Pro-inflammatory cytokines upregulate expression of this gene in endothelial cells.
 The protein localizes to the cytoplasm and perinuclear region and functions as an interferon-induced E3 protein ligase that mediates ISGylation of protein targets.
 The gene lies in a cluster of HERC family genes on chromosome 4.
 HERC5 has been shown to exhibit antiviral activity towards HIV-1, influenza A virus and human papillomavirus.

 Interactions

 HERC5 has been shown to interact with NME2 and Cyclin E1.